haumacher/zigbee2mqtt-docs/docs/guide/installation/05_python_virtual_environment.md

 # Python Virtual Environment
 It is possible to run Zigbee2MQTT in a virtual environment, this has been tested with a Raspberry Pi 3B+.

-This guide is similar to the [Running Zigbee2MQTT guide](../getting_started/running_zigbee2mqtt.md), follow the steps from there by replacing the steps with the ones from below.
+This guide is similar to the [Running Zigbee2MQTT on Linux guide](./01_linux.md), follow the steps from there by replacing the steps with the ones from below.

 ## 2. Installing
 ```bash